The Glamorous Lure of Hollywood Violence

 I am not claiming that it is the entertainment industry’s responsibility to curb gun violence in the United States.
 But I do believe that when violence is portrayed as a glamorous means of exerting power over others in a country that encourages the sale and possession of high-impact weapons, there are certain questions we must ask ourselves.
 For example: who has the right to impose their belief system on others?
 When we are presented with tales of heroic vengeance over and over again, when we live in a country where high-power assault weapons are readily available, and when we have grown accustomed to narratives that reward “heroes” for imposing their will on others through mass violence, should we really be surprised when citizens follow suit?

-More articles in WMC News & Features by Category: Arts and culture, Media, Violence against women
+More articles by Category: Arts and culture, Media, Violence against women